MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-return-tw.md

 ## Set up the dashboard

 >[!Note]
 >This dashboard is currently only available in English and will only work with data generated from the English version of Workplace Analytics.
-Before running the required query, confirm or change the browser language to **en-us** in the app's URL: <https://workplaceanalytics.office.com/en-us/Home/>
+Before running the required setup steps, confirm or change the browser language to **en-us** in the app's URL: <https://workplaceanalytics.office.com/en-us/Home/>

-1. In [Workplace Analytics](https://workplaceanalytics.office.com/), select **Analyze** > **Queries**.
+1. In [Workplace Analytics](https://workplaceanalytics.office.com/), select **Analyze** > **Query designer**.
-2. Under **Start from preselected filters and metrics**, select **Return to worksites** to open the predefined query.
+2. In **Create**, locate and select **Return to worksites** to open the setup steps.
-3. Select or confirm the following query settings:
+3. When prompted, select or confirm the following settings:

    * **Name** - Customize or keep the default name
    * **Group by** - Week